-Charles A. Sorrentino has served as a director since April 2010 and as our independent Chairman of the Board ("Chairman") since the completion of our IPO in May 2011.
-Mr. Sorrentino also served as the President and Chief Executive Officer of GSE, a position he was first appointed to on an interim basis in July 2013 and then on an extended basis from November 2013 through November 2014.
+Charles A. Sorrentino has served as a director since April 2010 and as our independent chairman of the Board ("Chairman") since the completion of our IPO in May 2011.
+Mr. Sorrentino currently serves as a Partner and Director of Sorrentino Capital LLC, a private investment company, a position that he has held since 2016.
+Mr. Sorrentino also previously served as the President and Chief Executive Officer of GSE Environmental (NYSE: GSE), a position he was first appointed to on an interim basis in July 2013 and then on an extended basis from November 2013 through December 2014 to allow more time to facilitate a search for a permanent chief executive officer.
 Mr. Sorrentino also served as a director of GSE from June 2011 through August 2014.
 In May 2014, in connection with a restructuring support agreement entered into with its lenders, GSE voluntarily filed for bankruptcy protection under Chapter 11 of the U.S. Bankruptcy Code.
 The U.S. Bankruptcy Court in Delaware approved GSE's reorganization plan in July 2014.
 Mr. Sorrentino served as President and Chief Executive Officer of Houston Wire & Cable Co.
-(NASDAQ:HWCC), a leading provider of wire and cable and related services from 1998 until his retirement in 2011.
+(NASDAQ: HWCC), a leading provider of wire and cable and related services from 1998 until his retirement in 2011.
 He previously served as President of Pameco Corporation ("Pameco") (NYSE:PCN), a national heating, ventilation, air conditioning and refrigeration distributor, from 1994 to 1998.
 Pameco was a \$600 million distributor that was listed on the NYSE following an IPO in 1997 and was later merged into a larger company.
 After completing college, he served nine years with PepsiCo, Inc. (NYSE:PEP) and twelve years with United Technologies (NYSE:UTX) (formerly Sundstrand Corporation) in a variety of engineering, sales, marketing and executive management functions.
 Mr. Sorrentino earned a B.S. in Mechanical Engineering from Southern Illinois University and an M.B.A. from the University of Chicago.
 He also served in the United States Marine Corps.
 Mr. Sorrentino has served as an executive of several large manufacturing companies and brings a diversity of managerial experience from both publicly and privately held companies to the Board.